bevyengine/rfcs/rfcs/quick-start-book.md

 Each quick start game should:

 1. Assume zero existing knowledge of Bevy.
-3. Begin with a initial high-level explanation of what we're trying to build, and what it can be adapted to.
+2. Begin with a initial high-level explanation of what we're trying to build.
-4. Introduce commented code first, then explain what each of the critical terms means as they come up.
+3. Introduce commented code first, then explain what each of the critical terms means as they come up.
-5. Be broken into compilable, playable sections: one per page of the guide.
+4. Be broken into compilable, playable sections: one per page of the guide.
-6. Gradually refactor the game to add more functionality.
+5. Gradually refactor the game to add more functionality.
+6. End with a list of suggestions (with appropriate links) on how you could extend the game in interesting ways.

 This path should prioritize: